The following accounts were taken from Columbia County Sheriff’s office incident reports:

 The woman said she discovered that another woman used her information – name, date of birth and Social Security number – to start the business.
 The imposter has been arrested in St. Petersburg, Fla., for using the woman’s name and personal information.

 Scammer poses as man’s son

 An Evans man said Friday that he lost $2,600 before discovering a man calling for money wasn’t his son.

 The 81-year-old man told deputies that he got a call on July 17 from someone claiming the man’s son was arrested in Panama and needed $1,700 to post bail.
 The man and his wife transferred the money via Western Union to someone posing as their son.

 On Thursday, the imposter called back and said he needed more money.
 The couple transferred another $900.

 On Friday, the same person called a third time asking for another $900.
 The man said he got suspicious and called his son, who lives in a different state.
 He spoke to his son and confirmed the incident was a scam.

-Man sees tool
+Man sees tool being taken

 A man called deputies Saturday after seeing someone steal a grass trimmer from his trailer.